klimashkin/css-modules-theme/README.md

 That is superuseful - no ternaries, conditions or superfluous `cx({primary: type === 'primary', secondary: type === 'secondary'})` are needed, which is good for performance and reasoning.

 Example above illustrated us two first concepts of CSS Modules - local scope and build time transformation.
 Let's illustrate third one - composition.
-Our Button component will always have some type, that means both `.button` and either `.primary` or `.secondary` classes will be applied.
+Our Button component will always have some type, which means both `.button` and either `.primary` or `.secondary` classes will be applied.
 Currently we have to concatenate them in runtime on each render, but we can do better.
 Let's use `composes` keyword in our `Button.css`:
 ```css
 .button {
   display: inline-block;